qtgeo1248/MKS22X-FinalProject/README.md

 :trollface: - George's and Victoria's doing<br/>

 ### 1/3/19
-:trollface: Had our proposals approved by Mr. K today, so the only thing we really did was set up this really awesome readme!
+:trollface: Had our proposals approved by Mr. K today, so the only thing we really did was set up this really awesome README!
+     We also filled out the Google Form (Final Project Group/Repo Form Spring 2019).